 Make sure the addict is not under the influence or in a bad mood because the intervention may fail before it even starts.

-As the discussion progresses, you should prepare to offer the addict smart recovery solutions.
+As the discussion progresses, you should prepare to offer the addict treatment for drug abuse and alcohol addiction.
 It shouldn’t feel like an attack on the addict, but it very well could be if you don’t prepare practical ways to help them.

-This is the part of the process where the addict will either accept or deny your help.
-It’s important to approach them gently, explain the entire rehab process in as much detail as possible, as well as the positive outcome from it.
+This is the part of the recovery process where the addict will either accept or deny your help.
+It’s important to approach them gently, explain the treatment process in as much detail as possible, as well as the positive outcome from it.

 Decide on the Consequences

 You may have the best plans but this doesn’t mean everything will go according to the plan.
-The addict may accept help, but they may resist, get angry, and deny treatment.
-This is why you need to be clear on the consequences that you’ll implement if the addict refuses rehab.
+The addict may accept help, but they may resist, get angry, and deny drug and alcohol treatment.
+This is why you need to be clear on the consequences that you’ll implement if the addict refuses help for their drug use and alcohol abuse.

 This doesn’t mean you’re giving up on them, but that you’ll stop enabling their behavior and set strict boundaries.